Understanding the California Revocable Living Trust in 2023 (Updated)

 In Conclusion

-Due to the expense and stress that comes along with probate setting up a living trust is advisable to many California residents.
+Due to the expense and stress that comes along with probate setting up a living trust is advisable for many California residents.
 It is important to work with a qualified attorney and not just use an online revocable living trust template.
 The estate planning attorney will counsel you on what should be included in a revocable living trust.

 If you are interested in setting up a revocable living trust reach out to us to schedule a time to meet in person or schedule a virtual appointment.